 The number of jewels

 The use of jewel bearings in mechanical watches, where their low and predictable friction improves watch accuracy as well as improving bearing life.
 Manufacturers traditionally listed the number of jewels prominently on the watch face or stamped on the movement.
-A typical fully jewelled time-only antique watch has 17 jewels: two cap jewels, two pivot jewels and an impulse jewel for the balance wheel, two pivot jewels and two pallet jewels for the pallet fork, and two pivot jewels each for the escape, fourth, third, and centre wheels.
+A typical fully jewelled time-only antique watch has 15 jewels: two cap jewels, two pivot jewels and an impulse jewel for the balance wheel, two pivot jewels and two pallet jewels for the pallet fork, and two pivot jewels each for the escape, fourth and third wheels.